PG&E storm outages: Check to see if power is out in your area

 What they're saying:

-PG&E officials said the storm will bring heavy rain and strong winds to the Bay Area and Northern California, with conditions expected to peak Thursday morning.
-These systems increase the risk of falling debris, downed power lines, and damaged electrical equipment.
+PG&E warned the system could bring heavy rain and strong winds across the Bay Area and Northern California, increasing the risk of falling debris, downed power lines and damage to electrical equipment.

 Outage breakdown